AI Integration for E-commerce & High-Ticket Online Stores

 2. LLM API Integration & Provider Abstraction

 Production integration with OpenAI, Anthropic, Google Gemini, Azure OpenAI, and AWS Bedrock.
-We build a thin abstraction layer so you can switch providers, run A/B tests across models, and route different request classes to different price tiers.
+We build a thin abstraction layer so you can switch providers, run A/B tests across models, and route different request classes — bulk catalog jobs vs live shopper queries — to different price tiers.
 Streaming, retries, fallback chains, and rate-limit handling included by default.

 3. RAG (Retrieval-Augmented Generation) Systems

-Connect AI to your real business data through retrieval.
-We design the chunking strategy, embedding pipeline, vector store (Pinecone, Weaviate, Chroma, or Supabase pgvector), and re-ranking.
-RAG is the right starting point for almost every business document, knowledge base, or product-data integration — faster than fine-tuning, cheaper to maintain, easier to update.
+Connect AI to your real store data through retrieval.
+We design the chunking strategy, embedding pipeline, vector store (Pinecone, Weaviate, Chroma, or Supabase pgvector), and re-ranking over your product specs, sizing and compatibility docs, and store policies.
+RAG is the right starting point for almost every catalog, product-data, or policy integration — faster than fine-tuning, cheaper to maintain, easier to update as SKUs change.

 4. AI Agent & MCP Server Development

 When AI needs to take actions, not just answer questions.
-We build production AI agents using OpenAI Agents SDK, Claude Agent SDK, LangGraph, or custom code, plus reusable Model Context Protocol (MCP) servers for your internal tools.
+We build production AI agents using OpenAI Agents SDK, Claude Agent SDK, LangGraph, or custom code, plus reusable Model Context Protocol (MCP) servers connecting agents to your store systems — Shopify Admin, PIM, ERP, OMS.
 See our agentic AI development service for deeper coverage.

-Embed AI into the tools your team already uses: HubSpot, Salesforce, Zendesk, Intercom, Gorgias, Slack, Microsoft Teams, custom internal apps.
-We handle the auth, webhooks, rate limits, and event handling so AI shows up where work happens — not in a separate window.
+Embed AI into the tools your store team already uses: Shopify, BigCommerce, WooCommerce, Gorgias, Zendesk, Intercom, Klaviyo, your ERP, PIM, and OMS.
+We handle the auth, webhooks, rate limits, and event handling so AI shows up where store work happens — not in a separate window.

 6. AI Integration Operations & Governance